goldemental/csharp-practice/README.md

 [You can check out the code I wrote for Day 4 here](./Day04/DecisionStructures/DecisionStructures/Program.cs)

 ### Day 5 – Switch Statement

+**A small console application that:**
-Write a program that asks the user for a day number (1-7) and prints the corresponding day name.
+- Asks the user to enter a day number (1–7)
+- Uses a switch statement to determine the corresponding day
+- Displays the name of the day to the user

+**Concepts practiced:**
+- Switch statement (switch, case, default)
+- Console.WriteLine
+- Console.ReadLine
+- Variables
+- int.Parse
+- Control flow

+You can check out the code I wrote for Day 5 here

 ### Day 6 – Loops: for
 Write a program that prints numbers from 1 to 10 using a for loop.